CobayaSampler/cobaya/docs/sampler_mcmc.rst

 .. note::

-   The ``proposal`` size for a certain parameter should be close to its **conditional** posterior, not it marginalised one, since for strong degeneracies, the latter being wider than the former, it could cause the chain to get stuck.
+   The ``proposal`` size for a certain parameter should be close to its **conditional** posterior, not it marginalized one, since for strong degeneracies, the latter being wider than the former, it could cause the chain to get stuck.

+If the distribution being sampled is known have tight strongly non-linear parameter degeneracies, re-define the sampled parameters to remove the degeneracy before sampling (linear degeneracies are not a problem, esp. if you provide an approximate initial covariance matrix).

 A callback function can be specified through the ``callback_function`` option.
 In it, the sampler instance is accessible as ``sampler_instance``, which has ``prior``, ``likelihood``